Rishit-dagli/torch-diffsim/README.md

 Documentation is hosted at: https://rishit-dagli.github.io/torch-diffsim/

+Checkout the [Deepwiki: torch-diffsim](https://deepwiki.com/Rishit-dagli/torch-diffsim) for an in-depth conceptual description.

 torch-diffsim is an extremely minimal parallelizable differentiable finite element (FEM) simulator written entirely in PyTorch.
 It uses a semi-implicit (symplectic Euler) integrator, a stable Neo-Hookean material model, and smooth barrier-based contact.
 All operations preserve gradients to enable optimization of materials and states.

 ## Install